-Soccer is a contact sport and injuries do happen however with proper game rules, warm-ups, and protective gear, this can be minimized.
-You will find that soccer mandated equipment are not that many and are bit cheaper than other sports.
+You will find that soccer-mandated equipment is not that many and are a bit cheaper than other sports.

 The following is an extract from FIFA Regulation: